RI overcounted population in 2020 census, federal study finds

 “Although none of the assessments alone can be considered definitive since no ‘true count’ of the population exists, today’s PES results suggest that some states experienced undercounts or overcounts,” Census Bureau Director Robert Santos said in a statement.

-“It is important to remember that the quality of the 2020 Census total population count is robust and consistent with that of recent censuses,” Santos added.
+“It is important to remember that the quality of the 2020 census total population count is robust and consistent with that of recent censuses,” Santos said.
 “However, we know there is still more work to do in planning future censuses to ensure equitable coverage across the United States and we are working to overcome any and all obstacles to achieve that goal.”

+He also noted that census personnel faced “unprecedented challenges” in achieving an accurate count in 2020 due to disruptions caused by the COVID-19 pandemic.

 Marion said the Census Bureau found the main cause of Rhode Island’s overcount was “people counted more than once.”